 1. Introduction

 The CAPIF support cloud-based centralized deployment and edge-based distributed deployment.
-In centralized deployment, the CAPIF core function and the API provider domain functions are co-located.
+In centralized deployment, the CAPIF core function and the API provider domain functions may be co-located.
 In distributed deployment, the CAPIF core function and the API provider domain functions are not co-located.
 The CAPIF core function interacts with the API exposing function (AEF), the API publishing function and the API management function via CAPIF-3, CAPIF-4 and CAPIF-5 reference points respectively.

 These different deployment options can impose differentiated requirements for the AEF.
-For example, for handling AEF unavailability issue, deployment of redundant AEF backups may be required to ensure service continuity and availability in cloud-based centralized deployment,
+For instance, in cloud-based centralized deployment, hardware failure could bring the AEF unavailability issue.
+To ensure service continuity and availability in this deployment, deployment of redundant AEF backups may be required.

-however, this requirement is not feasible in edge-based distributed deployment.
+However, in distributed deployment, the CAPIF core function and the API provider domain functions are not co-located.
+If the connection between the CAPIF core function and the API provider domain functions is disrupted due to network issue (e.g. if the API provider domain is located in a UE, network disconnection could lead to unavailability), deployment of redundant AEF backups at the same place cannot resolve the problem.
+In this case, the AEF can respond to API invoker, but it cannot respond to CCF since network issue only happens between AEF and CCF, the connection between AEF and API invoker is still workable.

 So, a study is required to assess the potential differentiated requirements for handling AEF unavailability in the centralized and distributed deployment models.